India's new FDI norms violate WTO's principle of free trade: Chinese Embassy

-India's new norms for foreign direct investment from specific countries violate the WTO's principle of non-discrimination and are against the general trend of free trade, a Chinese embassy spokesperson said on Monday.
-The official said the new policy introducing "additional barriers" was also against the consensus arrived at the G20 grouping to realize a free, fair, non-discriminatory and transparent environment for investment.
+India's new policy for foreign direct investment (FDI) from specific countries violate WTO's principle of non-discrimination and are against the general trend of free trade, a Chinese embassy spokesperson said on Monday.
+The impact of the policy, introducing "additional barriers", was clear on Chinese investors, the official said, adding that India's action was also against the consensus arrived at the G20 to realise a free, fair and non-discriminatory environment for investment.

+Last week, India made it mandatory to have prior clearance by the government for foreign investments from countries that share land border with India to curb "opportunistic takeovers" of domestic firms following the coronavirus pandemic.
+Chinese embassy spokesperson Ji Rong said China hoped that India would revise the "relevant discriminatory practices" and treat investments from different countries equally while fostering an "open, fair and equitable" business environment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)